Pictures

 Markings

-This bayonet was made in 1951 at Metal Industries Ltd. in Lahore, prior to establishment of the Pakistan Ordnance Factory in Wah.
-M.I.L. produced No. I Mk.
+This bayonet was made in 1950 at Metal Industries Ltd. in Lahore, prior to establishment of the Pakistan Ordnance Factory in Wah Cantonment.
+M.I.L. had produced No. I Mk.
 II and Mk.
-III bayonets during World War II, while Lahore was still under Indian jurisdiction.
+III bayonets during the Second World War, when Lahore was still under Indian jurisdiction.

 No. 9 Mk.
 I